 Officials.
-[SEC Bylaw 30.20.2.1] Judges will be assigned by regional JAS assigners.
+Judges will be assigned by regional JAS assigners.
 Coaches may not converse with any person who judges beginning on January 1st and continuing until the Monday immediately following the SEC Championship, except when requested following a meet and in the presence of the meet director.
 If any coach requests a meeting with the judges following a meet, all head coaches involved in the meet will be notified.
 Judges may enter the competitive area as outlined in the handbook.
 A judge's fee of \$275 with a \$60 overnight driver's allowance and a \$150 overnight flyer's travel allowance has been established.
 Mileage (at the institution's mandated rate or the present IRS rate), air travel (including airport shuttle) and hotel accommodations will be paid by the host institution.
-With the exception of Southwest Airlines, judges must have a seat when the flight is purchased.
+Except for Southwest Airlines, judges must have a seat when the flight is purchased.
 If an airline charges for carry-on baggage, the host institution will reimburse the judge for the fee.
+Each official is entitled to a maximum of two complimentary tickets to the competition.
 [Revised: 12/13/16, 8/23/18]